 Matt 2:1-2 ” After Jesus was born in Bethlehem in Judea, during the time of King Herod, Magi from the east came to Jerusalem and asked, “Where is the one born King of the Jews….”

-So what comes to mind when you think of a King?
+What comes to mind when you think of a King?

 Authority, Power, Dominion, Rulership, Wealth and a whole host of other attributes come to mind when we think of Royalty and Kingship. ( Feel free to post your thoughts below in the comments section)